Sears Home Services

 The estimated cost of the repair plays a big part when deciding whether to repair or replace a washing machine that’s about halfway through its life.
 Sears Home Services trained appliance repair technicians can help with the repair/replace decision by giving you an estimate for the repair.

-If your washer needs a major repair such as a new motor, tub or transmission, you’re often better off replacing the washer rather than repairing it; a major repair often costs more than half the price of a replacement washer.
+If the washer repair is major, such as a new motor, tub or transmission, you’re often better off replacing the washer rather than repairing it; a major repair often costs more than half the price of a replacement washer.

 If the washer has a minor failure such as a bad lock on the lid or door, it’s usually better to repair the washer instead of replacing it.
 Completing a minor repair on a well-maintained washer with more than 8 years of expected useful life remaining is typically more economical that replacing the washer.